We Dive at Dawn: Plot

-It is April, 1942.
-Lieutenant Freddie Taylor and some crew of the submarine Sea Tiger are given a week's leave after an unsuccessful patrol.
+In April 1942 Lieutenant Freddie Taylor and crewmates from the submarine Sea Tiger are given a week's leave after an unsuccessful patrol.
 Leading Seaman Hobson goes home to save his marriage, while a reluctant Torpedo Gunner's Mate Corrigan departs for his wedding in London.
-When the crew are recalled early Corrigan is relieved, though later regrets not completing his marriage.
-Sea Tiger has been assigned the top secret mission to sink Nazi Germany's new battleship, the Brandenburg, before she transits the Kiel Canal for sea trials in the Baltic Sea.
-Sea Tiger must put to sea immediately.
+When the crew are recalled early Corrigan is relieved, though later regrets not finalizing his marriage.
+Sea Tiger is assigned the top secret mission to sink Nazi Germany's new battleship, the Brandenburg, before she transits the Kiel Canal for sea trials in the Baltic Sea and must put to sea immediately.

-Crossing the North Sea, the submarine picks up three shot-down Luftwaffe pilots from a rescue buoy, and prevents their radio alert to German forces.
-When the submarine enters a minefield, an airman panics and reveals the Brandenburg is further ahead than thought.
-The airman is attacked by a countryman and subsequently dies.
-Taylor decides on a desperate gamble to pursue the Brandenburg into the German-controlled Baltic Sea.
+Crossing the North Sea, the submarine picks up three downed Luftwaffe pilots from a rescue buoy, and prevents their radio alert to German forces.
+When the submarine enters a minefield, an airman panics, reveals the Brandenburg is further ahead than thought, and is attacked by another airman and dies.
+Taylor risks a pursuit of Brandenburg into the German-controlled Baltic Sea.

-When the Brandenburg is spotted, Sea Tiger fires all its torpedoes, but dives before assessing their impact due to German destroyers dropping depth charges.
-By expelling oil and other debris including the body of the German airman, Taylor deceives the Germans into believing that the submarine has sunk.
+When Brandenburg is spotted, Sea Tiger fires all its torpedoes and dives before assessing their impact to escape German destroyers dropping depth charges.
+By expelling oil and other debris including the body of the German airman, Taylor deceives the Germans into believing the submarine has sunk.
 Although successfully escaped, Sea Tiger no longer has enough oil to reach Britain.
-The Germans, convinced that the Sea Tiger has been sunk, have Lord Haw Haw broadcast to Britain announcing the destruction of the Sea Tiger.
+Convinced that Sea Tiger was sunk, the Germans have Lord Haw Haw broadcast the destruction of the Sea Tiger to Britain.

-Taylor decides to have his crew abandon ship on the Danish island of Hågø (which is in fact the island of Bågø).
-Hobson, a former merchant seaman who speaks German and knows the port on the island, persuades Taylor to let him go ashore and search for oil.
-He succeeds, and Sea Tiger enters the harbour under cover of darkness, using Hobson's intelligence about the harbour depth.
-Aided by friendly Danish sailors, they refuel while Hobson and other crewmen hold off the German garrison.
-Although Pincher (the cook) is killed and Oxford and Lieutenant Johnson are wounded, they get back to the re-fuelled submarine and start to leave the port.
-While they leave though, the tanker they were able to refuel from is hit by German shells and catches fire.
-Taylor, not wanting to risk the Sea Tiger any longer, continues to leave the port and makes it out to the open sea.
+Taylor decides to abandon ship on the Danish island of Hågø (which is in fact the island of Bågø) but Hobson, a German-speaking former merchant seaman, knows the port there and persuades Taylor to let him search for oil.
+He succeeds, and Sea Tiger enters the harbour under cover of darkness guided by Hobson's intelligence about the harbour depth.
+They refuel with help from friendly Danish sailors while fighting off the German garrison.
+Although Pincher (the cook) is killed and Oxford and Lieutenant Johnson are wounded, they return to the submarine.
+The tanker they refuelled from is set ablaze by German gunfire as Sea Tiger flees the port into open sea.

-While returning to Britain, the crew are met by an escorting trawler and learn from them that they sank the Brandenburg.
-The Sea Tiger returns to base, flying the Jolly Roger for the first time.
+While returning to Britain, an escorting trawler informs them they sank the Brandenburg.
+Sea Tiger returns to base flying the Jolly Roger for the first time.